andreahaku/code_trm_python_mcp/README.md

 2. **Plateau**: No improvement for `patience` consecutive steps
 3. **Limit**: Reached `maxSteps`

+## 💬 Example Usage

+Once configured as an MCP server in your LLM client, you can use natural language prompts:

+### Starting a TRM Session

+**Prompt:** "Start a TRM session on my data analysis project at /Users/me/projects/data-pipeline.
+Use pytest for tests, flake8 and mypy for linting, and run data validation with `python scripts/validate_schemas.py`.
+Set max steps to 10 and stop when score reaches 0.95."

+This will invoke the `trm.start` tool to:
+- Initialize session on the specified project
+- Configure evaluation commands for data quality, tests, and lint
+- Set halting policy (maxSteps=10, threshold=0.95)
+- Return session ID for subsequent operations

+### Iterative Improvement

+**Prompt:** "Submit a candidate that fixes the missing value handling in src/preprocessing.py.
+The issue is on lines 45-50 where we need to add fillna() for the 'age' column."

+This will:
+- Apply the proposed changes to the file
+- Run full evaluation pipeline (data quality, tests, lint, perf)
+- Calculate weighted score
+- Return feedback on what passed/failed
+- Suggest whether to continue or halt

+**Prompt:** "What's the current state of the TRM session?
+Show me the score and whether we should stop iterating."

+Uses `trm.state` and `trm.halt` tools to:
+- Display current step, EMA score, best score
+- Show halting decision and reasons
+- Provide improvement streak information

+### Working with Files

+**Prompt:** "Read the contents of src/pipeline.py and data/schemas.py so I can see what needs to be fixed."

+Uses `trm.read` tool to:
+- Fetch file contents from the repository
+- Show metadata (line count, size, last modified)
+- Provide context for making informed changes

+**Prompt:** "Show me lines 100-120 of src/analysis.py where the error occurred."

+Uses `trm.lines` tool to:
+- Read specific line range with line numbers
+- Provide focused context around error location
+- Save tokens compared to reading entire file

+### Getting Help

+**Prompt:** "The tests are failing with a NameError.
+Can you suggest a fix?"

+Uses `trm.fix` tool to:
+- Analyze Python error traceback
+- Identify the specific error (NameError: 'pandas' is not defined)
+- Generate fix candidate (add `import pandas as pd`)
+- Provide ready-to-apply candidate with rationale

+**Prompt:** "What improvements should I focus on based on the evaluation results?"

+Uses `trm.suggest` tool to:
+- Analyze evaluation feedback
+- Prioritize issues (critical → high → medium → low)
+- Generate actionable suggestions
+- Consider code quality, test coverage, performance

+### Code Review

+**Prompt:** "Review the PR at https://github.com/user/repo/pull/123 and check for data validation issues, missing tests, and type safety problems."

+Uses `trm.review` tool to:
+- Fetch PR diff from GitHub
+- Analyze code changes
+- Check for common issues (missing type hints, no error handling, etc.)
+- Provide detailed comments with suggestions
+- Give overall assessment (approved/needs-changes/comments)

+### Checkpoints and Undo

+**Prompt:** "Save the current state as a checkpoint called 'before-refactoring'."

+Uses `trm.save` tool to save session state for later restoration.

+**Prompt:** "That last change made things worse.
+Undo it and restore the previous state."

+Uses `trm.undo` tool to:
+- Restore files to previous state
+- Roll back step counter
+- Recalculate scores and EMA
+- Show what was restored

+### Example Complete Session

+**Prompt:** "Let's improve the data validation in my pandas project.
+Start a TRM session at /path/to/project with these settings:
+- Data validation: python scripts/check_schemas.py
+- Tests: pytest --json tests/
+- Lint: flake8 src/ && mypy src/
+- Performance: python scripts/benchmark_pipeline.py
+- Stop after 12 steps or when score reaches 0.97"

+**Response:** ✅ Session started with ID abc-123...

+**Prompt:** "Read src/validators.py so I can see what needs to be improved."

+**Response:** [Shows file contents with 250 lines]

+**Prompt:** "Submit a candidate that adds schema validation for the 'transactions' DataFrame.
+It should check that required columns exist and have correct dtypes."

+**Response:**
+- Step 1/12
+- Score: 0.65
+- Tests: 45/50 passed (5 failed)
+- Data quality: ❌ Failed (schema mismatch detected)
+- Feedback: Add validation for 'amount' column dtype

+**Prompt:** "Fix the schema validation based on that feedback."

+**Response:**
+- Step 2/12
+- Score: 0.82
+- Tests: 48/50 passed (2 failed)
+- Data quality: ✅ Passed
+- Feedback: Remaining test failures in edge cases

+**Prompt:** "Keep iterating until tests pass or we should halt."

+[System continues iterating with LLM proposals...]

+**Response:**
+- Step 5/12
+- Score: 0.96
+- Tests: 50/50 passed ✅
+- Data quality: ✅ Passed
+- Should Halt: Yes - Success!
+Tests passing and score >= threshold

 ## 🎯 Recommended Workflow

 ### 1. Start Session